 It’s about a personalized experience.

 Samsung shows how their products, that are currently available, enhances people’s lives.
-Other ads in the Family Hub series demonstrate this idea in similar ways.
+Other ads in the Family Hub series demonstrate this idea in other ways.
 Some of their ads feature married actors Dax Shepard and Kristen Bell who, despite being Hollywood celebrities, are in fact real people.

 Home automation is changing how we experience life at home.
 The more brands realize, like Samsung has, that the benefit is not in whiz-bang technology, but in giving people more time and convenience, the more relevant they will be to consumers.